Space-Eternity-3/SE3-Website/docs/DatapackInfo/Craftings.md

 sidebar_position: 1
 ---

-Craftings is a place, where you can set craftings and group them by pages and categories.
+Craftings is a place, where you can customize craftings and group them by pages and categories.

 ## Contents